 Further, we, along with our contract manufacturers, are required to comply with FDA and foreign regulatory requirements related to product testing, quality assurance, manufacturing and documentation.
 Our contract manufacturers may not be able to comply with the applicable FDA or foreign regulatory requirements.
-They may be required to pass an FDA pre-approval inspection for conformity with cGMP before we can obtain approval to manufacture our Products and our Product Candidates and will be subject to ongoing, periodic, unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMP, and other applicable government regulations and corresponding foreign standards.
-If we and our contract manufacturers fail to achieve and maintain high manufacturing standards in compliance with cGMP, or fail to scale up manufacturing processes in a timely manner, we may experience manufacturing errors resulting in defective products that could be harmful to patients, product recalls or withdrawals, delays or interruptions of production or failures in product testing or delivery, delay or prevention of filing or approval of marketing applications for our Product Candidates, cost overruns or other problems that could seriously harm our business.
-Not complying with FDA or foreign regulatory requirements could result in an enforcement action, such as a product recall, or prevent commercialization of our Product Candidates and delay our business development activities.
+They may be required to pass an FDA pre-approval inspection for conformity with cGMP before we can obtain approval to manufacture our Products and our product candidates and will be subject to ongoing, periodic, unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMP, and other applicable government regulations and corresponding foreign standards.
+If we and our contract manufacturers fail to achieve and maintain high manufacturing standards in compliance with cGMP, or fail to scale up manufacturing processes in a timely manner, we may experience manufacturing errors resulting in defective products that could be harmful to patients, product recalls or withdrawals, delays or interruptions of production or failures in product testing or delivery, delay or prevention of filing or approval of marketing applications for our product candidates, cost overruns or other problems that could seriously harm our business.
+Not complying with FDA or foreign regulatory requirements could result in an enforcement action, such as a product recall, or prevent commercialization of our product candidates and delay our business development activities.
 In addition, such failure could be the basis for the FDA or foreign regulators to issue a warning or untitled letter or take other regulatory or legal action, including recall or seizure, total or partial suspension of production, suspension of ongoing clinical trials, refusal to approve pending applications or supplemental applications, and potentially civil and/or criminal penalties depending on the matter.

-Our Products, our Product Candidates and any other products we may develop may be in competition with other products for access to the facilities of third parties.
-Consequently, our Products, our Product Candidates and any other products we may develop may be subject to manufacturing delays if our contractors give other companies' products greater priority than ours.
+Our Products and product candidates may be in competition with other products for access to the facilities of third parties and, consequently, could be subject to manufacturing delays if our contractors give other companies' products greater priority than ours.
 Additionally, our contractors might be required by government regulation or government authority to prioritize production of other products, such as priority-rated orders pursuant to the U.S. Government Department of Defense Operation Warp Speed under the Health Resources Priority and Allocations System regulation.
-For this and other reasons, our third-party contract manufacturers may not be able to manufacture our Products, our Product Candidates and any other products we may develop in a cost-effective or timely manner.
-If not manufactured in a timely manner, the clinical development of any of our Product Candidates or their submission for regulatory approval could be delayed, and our ability to deliver products to market on a timely basis could be impaired.
+For this and other reasons, our third-party contract manufacturers may not be able to manufacture our Products or product candidates in a cost-effective or timely manner.
+If not manufactured in a timely manner, the clinical development of any of our Products or product candidates or their submission for regulatory approval could be delayed, and our ability to deliver products to market on a timely basis could be impaired.
 This could increase our costs, cause us to lose revenue or market share and damage our reputation.

-Certain of the components used in the manufacture of our Products, our Product Candidates and our other product candidates are, or might be, sourced from a single vendor.
+Certain of the components used in the manufacture of our Products and product candidates are, or might be, sourced from a single vendor.